barryblando/modern-workflow/README.md

 * For Mobile First Patterns to 4K Resolution and Up, I use [SIZZY](http://sizzy.co/) for Responsive Test

-  * 1920w ( 1920px Wide of Image), on the source, large images must be put first in order for browser to understand and which one to choose based on the devices width, screen size, and pixel density
+  * 1920w ( 1920px Wide of Image), on the source, smaller images must be put first (In order for browser to understand and which one to choose based on the devices width, screen size, and pixel density) and followed up by large images, when doing Mobile first Approach you gotta use min-width, Where in Desktop Approach you should use max width.
+(Vice-Versa)

   [CSS Tricks: Responsive Images](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/) [Sitepoint: Responsive Images](https://www.sitepoint.com/how-to-build-responsive-images-with-srcset/)